MitzaaA14/MatrixProject/README.md

 2. Main Menu
 -  Shows menu options with blinking cursor indicator
--  Displays current drawing on the matrix
+-  Current drawings are shown on the matrix;
 -  Joystick navigation

 3. Draw Mode